crosefer/resume/resume.typ

   company: "Microsoft",
   dates: date(start: "May 2022", end: "April 2024"),
 )
-- #strong("Maintained") a critical Azure VM extension deployed on #strong("2.5M+ VMs"), ensuring reliability and security at scale
+- *Maintained* a critical Azure VM extension deployed on *2.5M+ VMs*, ensuring reliability and security at scale
 - Delivered *support for 2 new platforms* and *automatic migration* from the legacy extension for 200k+ VMs
 - Boosted extension performance with multi-threading, *reducing CPU usage* to below 5%
 - Built the *testing infrastructure* (monitors, alerts, and dashboards) and *resolved 95% of incidents* as an SME
-- Authored #strong("documentation and TSGs"), reducing on-call load by an estimated 15% and accelerating issue resolution
+- Authored *documentation and TSGs*, reducing on-call load by an estimated 15% and accelerating issue resolution
 - *Modernized of the legacy codebase*, reducing technical debt and making development less error prone

 #work(